bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-13-newsletter.md

 [Bitcoin Inquisition][bitcoin inquisition repo].*

-- [LDK #2685][] adds the ability to obtain block chain data from an Electrum-style server.
+- [LDK #2685][] adds the ability to obtain block chain data from an Electrum-style server. {% assign timestamp="52:22" %}

 - [Libsecp256k1 #1446][] removes some x86_64 assembly code from the
   project, switching to using existing C language code that has always been used for other platforms.
-The assembly code was human-optimized several years ago to improve performance but, in the meantime, compilers improved and recent versions of both GCC and LLVM (clang) now produce even more performant code.
+The assembly code was human-optimized several years ago to improve performance but, in the meantime, compilers improved and recent versions of both GCC and LLVM (clang) now produce even more performant code. {% assign timestamp="53:04" %}

 - [BTCPay Server #5389][] adds support for [BIP129][] secure multisig wallet setup (see [Newsletter #136][news136 bip129]).
-This allows BTCPay server to interact with multiple software wallets and hardware signing devices as part of a simple coordinated multisig setup procedure.
+This allows BTCPay server to interact with multiple software wallets and hardware signing devices as part of a simple coordinated multisig setup procedure. {% assign timestamp="53:36" %}

 - [BTCPay Server #5490][] begins using [fee estimates][ms fee api] from [mempool.space][] by default, with a fallback on fee estimates from